Ethiopia: Fears mount for Tigray's civilians | DW | 15.12.2020

 So far, almost no humanitarian access has been granted despite a November agreement between the Ethiopian government and UN agencies allowing aid into government-controlled areas of Tigray.

-The ICRC was the only humanitarian organizations to finally be allowed into the region's capital, where the prime minister paid a visit on Sunday.
+The International Committee of the Red Cross (ICRC) was one of the only humanitarian organizations to finally be allowed into the region's capital, where the prime minister paid a visit on Sunday.

 "We have sent seven trucks to Mekele to transport medical items and relief supplies," explained Zewdu Ayalew, head of communications for the ICRC delegation in Ethiopia.